mui/material-ui/docs/pages/blog/2023-mui-values.md

 It also encourages us to venture into unfamiliar territory and get out of our comfort zones in the name of growth.

+### Trust and deliver together

-**Trust and deliver together** is all about building trust, alignment, and shared responsibility.
+Trust and deliver together is all about building trust, alignment, and shared responsibility.

 It reflects our commitment to following through and working as one force to solve problems and create value.